-The fourth Nautilus, was the first nuclear powered submarine and the first submarine to voyage under the Arctic polar ice pack.
+Nautilus (SSN-571) was the fourth U.S. Navy vessel and second submarine to bear the name.
+She was also the world’s first nuclear-powered submarine and the first submarine to cross the North Pole under the Arctic polar ice pack.

-The unique museum ship continues to serve as a dramatic link in both Cold War-era history and the birth of the nuclear age.
+This unique museum ship continues to serve as a dramatic link to both Cold War-era history and the birth of the nuclear age.